-So why do web designers want panoramic images?
+So why do web designers often choose panoramic images?

 Text on hotel pages relates to Google and ranking; many developers will tell you they need the text.
 This is true, but it doesn’t have to be at the top – Google will read and rank the page, whether the text is at the top or the bottom, so that argument doesn’t wash either.

-So please, web designers, stop cropping the images that hotel photography crews worldwide have painstakingly planned and created, right down to every last detail.
-You are doing a major disservice to your hotel clients and their potential customers.
+So hoteliers, be mindful of the advantages of full frame make sure that your web designers, do not crop the images that hotel photography crews have painstakingly planned and created, right down to every last detail.
+Cropping into panoramic can be a disservice to your hotel clients and potential customers.

-Full-frame visual storytelling is the route to hotel reservation success.
+Full-frame visual storytelling will not only improve the dsplay of your photography, it can be a route to hotel reservation success.